 “Dillian, if you don’t get Joshua.
 If you don’t get Wilder, and if you don’t, get Fury next.
 I realized that you should be in line for any one of them, but who else would it be?

 “Would it be somebody like Alexander Povetkin?
 Povetkin has actually called you out,” asked Gordon.

 Dillian Whyte: “You know Povetkin the coward agreed to fight me.
 I heard so from David Price.
 He said yes.
 What the f***? – Are we gonna make the fight?
 Contact my promoter.

 “I said sure.
 I spoke with him on it with his team at ringside (for the Price fight).
 And then they say yes, they are up for the fight.

 “First, they were going to wait.
 They were going to sit down and wait for the Joshua fight.”

 Povetkin eventually lost to Joshua in September, leaving that clash dead in the water until the Russian wins again.

-“I need to know right about a fight with the big guys (Wilder, Fury and Joshua).
-It’s good for me to knock those big guys out (like Chisora) in front of the local people and the fans get excited about it.
-I know it’s bigger than any type of activity.
+“I need to know right about a fight with the big guys (Wilder, Fury, and Joshua).
+It’s good for me to knock those big guys out (like Chisora) in front of the local people, and the fans get excited about it.
+I know it’s bigger than any activity.